 Consequently, to claim that a certain verse only addresses a certain people or a certain period of time, without the existence of clear evidence in the verse to indicate such a restriction, is to deliberately twist and corrupt God's words and is indeed a gross sin.

 Rule Four: The Significance of historical background

-A special word has to be mentioned here about what is commonly referred to as ‘Asbaab Al Nuzool’ which means the historical reasons and purpose behind the revelation of certain verses.
+A special word has to be mentioned here about what is commonly referred to as 'Asbaab al-nuzool' which means the historical reasons behind the revelation of various Quranic verses.

 Many of the Quranic verses are connected to particular incidents that took place at the time of the revelation of the Quran.
 The following verses are examples:

-1- “You said to the one who was blessed by God, and blessed by you, "Hold on to your wife and revere God," and you hid inside yourself that which God deemed be proclaimed.
+1- "You said to the one on whom God bestowed favour, and on whom you bestowed favour, "Hold on to your wife and revere God", and you hid inside yourself that which God deemed to be proclaimed.
 You feared the people, when it was God who is more worthy for you to fear.
-When Zeid dissolved his union with her, We had you marry her to confirm that no blame falls on the believers for marrying the wives of their adopted sons once their union is dissolved.
-God's commands shall be done.”
+When Zeid dissolved his union with her, We had you marry her to confirm that no blame falls on the believers for marrying the wives of their adopted sons, once their union is dissolved.
+God's command shall be done."
 33:37

-The historical background of the second verse goes that the prophet went to visit one of his wives, Hafza, and remained with her for a while and she offered him some honey.
-When he returned to his other wives, Aisha and Sawda, they were jealous and accused him of spending more time with her than with them.
+The historical background of the second verse goes that the Prophet went to visit one of his wives, Hafza, and remained with her for a while and she offered him some honey.
+When he returned to his other wives, Aisha and Sawda, they were jealous and accused him of spending more time with Hafza than with them.
 They said that they too had honey to offer him.
-They caused him such a great distress that he said that he would never ever taste honey again (prohibited on himself).
+They caused him great distress that he said that he would never ever taste honey again (prohibited on himself).